“I LOVE camp! Why can’t this be all year?”

 Yes!
 We will have a free public performance on Friday at 7 p.m. in the Recital Hall.
 Invite everyone you know.

 Learn more about our featured faculty:

 Patricia Prunty is a wonderful soloist and teacher, equally at home with classical and musical theater repertoire.
-She will teach class voice and also the Operetta chamber group at Camp.
+She will teach class voice and also the Classical chamber group at Camp.

 Mark Goodrich is an internationally sought-after voice teacher and coach, and also a fabulous tenor.
 He is the voice area coordinator for CSUF and teaches the Musical Theater chamber group at Camp.

-Tammi Alderman is director of Choral/Vocal Music at Crescenta Valley High School and Arrowbear Summer Music Camp, and is part of the Adjunct Faculty at CSUF.
-Tammi will conduct the women’s choir at this summer’s camp, in addition to teaching theory and devising super-fun breakout activities.
+Tammi Alderman is director of Choral/Vocal Music at Temple City High School and Arrowbear Summer Music Camp, and is part of the Adjunct Faculty supervising student teachers at CSUF.
+Tammi will conduct the Soprano-Alto choir at this summer’s camp, in addition to teaching theory and devising super-fun breakout activities.

 Na-Young Shin is the choir director at Santiago High School and a first-call accompanist throughout the county.
 She is a regular collaborator with Long Beach Camerata and Pacific Chorale.

 David Bergstedt is a staff collaborative pianist at Cal State Fullerton, where he accompanies the choirs and vocal studios.